Danny7R/ML_Classification_Algorithms/README.md

 - kernel Logistic Regression
 - Neural Network Classifier with one or two hidden layer(s)

-_"script_classify.py"_ is the script which instantiates and compares the performances of the classifiers. _"classalgorithms.py"_ contains the actual implementations of the algorithms with each of them having their own separate class.
+_"script_classify.py"_ is the main script which instantiates and compares the performances of the classifiers. _"classalgorithms.py"_ contains the actual implementations of the algorithms with each of them having their own separate class.